 8,500 Users Ask Am Law 100 Firms: Please Give Me A Better DMS

 We asked four Am Law 100 firms to discuss why NetDocuments is their platform to support lawyer productivity.
-The panel represented a mixture of iManage and Open Text customers that switched to NetDocuments for enterprise document management (DMS).
+The panel represented a mixture of iManage and Open Text customers that switched to NetDocuments for cloud-based document management (DMS).
 Here is their story.

 Robert Craig, CIO, BakerHostetlerCraig Dean, CTO, OrrickDurgesh Sharma, CIO, Littler MendelsonMeredith Williams, CKO, Baker DonelsoniManage to NetDocumentsiManage to NetDocumentsiManage to NetDocumentsOpenText to NetDocuments“NetDocuments is a security platform that does document management.”“This is a governance project.
 I need the application to be adopted.”“Lawyers travelling all the time and it became a big deal to allow lawyers to work anywhere.”“The DMS was an impediment to lawyer productivity.
 We fixed that with NetDocuments.”2,000 users | 14 Offices2,600 users | 25 Offices2,000 users | 75+ Offices1,900 users | 24 Offices

 Thank you for sharing how NetDocuments supports your vision.
 Read on, if you want to learn about other activities our customers talked about at ILTA.